FeanorTheElf/he-ring/examples/bfv_impl_v2/Readme.md

 #     );
 }
 ```
-There are two little quirks here, which I hope I can get rid off in a future version of HE-Ring.
+There are two little quirks here, which I hope to address in a future version of HE-Ring.
 In particular, we currently have to sort the RNS factors belonging to `q`, and we choose RNS factors having 56 bits (while `zn_64::Zn` would support 57 bits).
-Both of these are actually not yet necessary for creating the ciphertext ring, but skipping this would make problems once we come to RNS conversion later.
+These choices are currently needed to avoid issues with RNS conversions, which we will consider soon.

 Once we have this, key-generation, encryption and decryption can actually be implemented exactly as before.
 It might be possible to optimize decryption somewhat (leveraging the RNS representation), but we skip that here.
-Instead, we will use similar (but more impactfull) techniques when implementing homomorphic multiplication.
+Instead, we will use similar (but more impactful) techniques when implementing homomorphic multiplication.

 ```rust
 # use feanor_math::algorithms::miller_rabin::*;